KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 * If the driver is unaware of any entrypoint with the name `pName`, it **must** return `NULL`.

-This support is optional and should not be considered a requirement.
-This is only required if a driver intends to support some functionality not directly supported by a significant population of loaders in the public.
+If a driver intends to support functions that take VkPhysicalDevice as the dispatchable parameter, then the driver should support `vk_icdGetPhysicalDeviceProcAddr`.
+This is because if these functions aren't known to the loader, such as those from unreleased extensions or because the loader is an older build thus doesn't know about them _yet_, the loader won't be able to distinguish whether this is a device or physical device function.

 If a driver does implement this support, it must export the function from the driver library using the name `vk_icdGetPhysicalDeviceProcAddr` so that the symbol can be located through the platform's dynamic linking utilities.

-The new behavior of the loader's vkGetInstanceProcAddr with support for the `vk_icdGetPhysicalDeviceProcAddr` function is as follows:
+The behavior of the loader's `vkGetInstanceProcAddr` with support for the `vk_icdGetPhysicalDeviceProcAddr` function is as follows:
  1. Check if core function:
     - If it is, return the function pointer